 A landscaping plan describing the number, species and location of all plantings within the site perimeter buffer and the development itself shall be submitted for the Planning Board's review.
-No invasive species may be used as planting materials.
+No invasive species as described in NH Department of Agriculture rule AGR 3800, or any updates to that rule, may be used as planting materials.